gravitational/careers/challenges/fullstack/challenge.md

 ## Pitfalls and Gotchas

-To help you out, we’ve composed a list of things that previously resulted in a no-pass from the interview team:
+To help you out, we've composed a list of things that previously resulted in a no-pass from the interview team:

+* Use of AI.
+Don't outsource your thinking to an AI.
+We recommend using AI for use cases like learning about a new problem space, exploring APIs, and finding missing edge cases.
+However, we strongly recommend you write the design document and all code yourself.
 * Scope creep.
 Candidates have tried to implement too much and ran out of time.
    * Avoid implementing an overly complex solution just to show that you are capable of writing a complex feature.
 Instead, if you think something could